mciach/masserstein/README.md

 This repository contains software tools which allow to compare spectra using the Wasserstein distance and estimate relative abundances of molecules from the spectrum by minimizing the Wasserstein distance.

 The tools are distributed as a Python3 package called `masserstein`.
 The package contains functions for generating spectra from chemical formulas, basic processing (centroiding, smoothing), and fitting combinations of reference spectra of analytes to a spectrum of their mixture.

 Example uses of the package are shown in the tutorials available on this repository.
+The `Tutorials/` directory contains Jupyter notebooks that show:
+1. The basic functionality of the package (`Tutorials/Package presentation.ipynb`);
+2. An application of the package to study structural defects in alternating co-polymers (`Tutorials/PBTTT_polymer_analysis/PBTTT_analysis.ipynb`);
+3. An application of the package to analyze Mass Spectrometry Imaging data (`Tutorials/Analysis of Mass Spectrometry Imaging data.ipynb`).

-If you encounter any difficulties during installation or usage of these programs, or if you have any suggestions regarding their functionality, please post a GitHub issue or send an email to m.ciach@mimuw.edu.pl.
+If you encounter any difficulties during installation or usage of these programs, or if you have any suggestions regarding their functionality, please post a GitHub issue or send an email to michal.ciach@um.edu.mt.

 # Installation